HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 synthetic voices
 silent at first
-then spreading self updating
+then spreading and self updating thought algorythm true symbiotic relation tattoo swiped autonomous authentication
-tattoo swiped for authentication autonomous thoooought algorythm for true symbiotic relations (AI symbiote)
+(AI symbiote)

 lose yourself in the merge
 lose yourself in the merge
+lose yourself
+in the emerging picture
 impatient

 maze of your own making